 To manage your CE credits on the BACB web site, please use our ACE Provider # OP-02-0017.

-If Psychology credits were purchased, please email a copy of your course completion report to email@example.com.
+If Psychology credits were purchased, please email your Psychology license number, the state in which you are lincesed, and a copy of your course completion report to email@example.com.
 Orlando Behavior Health Services, LLC will be notified and you will be emailed a psychology certificate.